tanupoo/mdexe/README.md

 mdexe
 =====

-It executes code in a fence block in a markdown document.
+It executes code written in a fence block in a markdown document.

 ## How to use